 Parent article: Best Cheap Electric Guitars

-This is a roundup of electric guitars that we recommend for people with small hands and shorter fingers.
+This is a roundup of the best electric guitars for small hands and shorter fingers.
 Keep in mind, this does not necessarily mean kids.
 We're recommending electric guitars for adults that simply have smaller than average hands and/or shorter than average fingers.

 To help narrow down our suggestions, here are the features we've paid particularly close attention to: